-In recent months, Microsoft has promised that the upcoming Microsoft Teams update would deliver some substantial performance improvements and reduce overall resource usage.
+In recent months, Microsoft has promised that the upcoming Microsoft Teams update would bring some substantial performance improvements and reduce overall resource usage.
 In a new forum post, Microsoft has quietly confirmed that it is also working on a performance update for the macOS client, which is based on Electron.

-As explained by users on Microsoft forums, the Teams desktop client always uses a significant amount of CPU and in some cases is almost ‘unusable’
+As explained by users on Microsoft forums, the Teams desktop client always uses a significant amount of CPU and is almost ‘unusable’ in some cases

 Fortunately, Microsoft is aware of the reports and is currently working on a new update that will reduce memory/CPU usage.